Upturn unsubscribed user

 About SP Funds S&P 500 Sharia Industry Exclusions ETF

 The index is composed of the constituents of the S&P 500® Shariah Index other than those from the following sub-industries: Aerospace & Defense, Financial Exchanges & Data, and Data Processing & Outsourced Services.
-The manager attempts to invest all, or substantially all, of its assets in the component securities that make up the index.
-Under normal circumstances, at least 80% of the fund's total assets will be invested in the component securities of the index.
+The manager attempts to invest all, or substantially all, of its assets in the component securities of the index.
+Under normal circumstances, at least 80% of the fund's total assets will be invested in sharia companies that are component securities of the index.
 It is non-diversified.